 transferable skills (including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology).

-Each school shall provide students in grades K-8 with at least two physical education classes per week.
-Each school shall provide students in grades 9-12 with one and one-half years of physical education or the equivalent thereof.

-Each school shall offer options for students in grades to participate in at least 30 minutes of physical activity within or outside of the school day.
-Physical activity may include recess and movement built into the curriculum, but does not replace physical education classes.
+Each school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, interests, and aspirations, as outlined in the students' Personalized Learning Plans.

 Each school shall provide appropriate socially and culturally responsive learning opportunities to all students to support their attainment of the standards approved by the State Board of Education.
-As required in 16 V.S.A. §2902, eEach public and approved independent school shall provide support for students who require additional assistance to succeed or be challenged in the general education environment.
+As required in 16 V.S.A. §2902, Each school shall provide support for students who require additional assistance to succeed or be challenged in the general education environment.

-Each school shall provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. §131 and §906(b)(3).

-Each school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, interests and aspirations, as outlined in the students' Personalized Learning Plans.

 2120.6.
 CURRICULUM COORDINATION.

-As required in 16 V.S.A. §261a(a)(1), the board of each supervisory union shall ensure that each school implements the supervisory union's written and delivered curriculum, which shall be:
+As required in 16 V.S.A. §261a(a)(1), the board of each SU/SD shall ensure that each school implements the SU/SD’s written and delivered curriculum, which shall be:

 aligned with the standards approved by the State Board of Education;